vimal7016/demo/README.md

-#this is demo file from readme-edits branch
+#this is README file from readme-edits branch